Fire Safety, Maintenance

 Did you know your smoke alarm needs replacing every 10 years?

 As is the case with the majority of our home electrical devices, smoke alarms cannot last forever.
 Smoke alarm sensors will degrade over time, leading to a reduced sensitivity in detecting heat or smoke.
-As a result, fire alarms need to be replaced every 10 years.
+As a result, fire alarms need to be replaced.

 Yet a worrying number of people are not aware of the fact that their fire alarms may need replacing.